ShawnSidoruk/slate/source/index.html.md

 This method associates a game_id with essential information to be used during wallet interactions with Rounds.

 <aside class="comment">
-One game can be used by multiple players and multiple rounds.
+One Game can be used by multiple players and multiple rounds.
 </aside>

 <aside class="warning">